Formal Embeddings between $\mathcal{BSD}$-Models: Introduction and Main Result

-In all these cases, the classification problem of proper holomorphic mappings\cite{Seo1},\cite{Seo2},\cite{Tu} is reduced to the study of CR mappings between hyperquadrics \cite{LP1},\cite{LP2},\cite{L}.
-More generally, the classification problem of CR Embeddings between Shilov Boundaries of Bounded and Symmetric Domains of First Type is very interesting.
-Kim-Zaitsev\cite{kz} considered recently this problem using the method of moving frames of Cartan.
-Their\cite{kz} result gives motivation in order to study alternatively this type of classification problem using formal power series.
-In particular, it is shown a normal form\cite{V1} type construction for local formal holomorphic embeddings between Shilov Boundaries of Bounded and Symmetric Domains of First Type\cite{kz},\cite{kza},\cite{Tu}.
-It is proven the following result \bt Let $S_{p,q}$ and $S_{p',q'}$ be Shilov Boundaries of Bounded Symmetric Domains of First Cartan Type with $q<p$, $q'<p'$ such that $p'-q'=2\left(p-q\right)$ and $p-q>1$.
-Then up to compositions with suitable automorphisms of $D_{p,q}$ and $D_{p',q'}$, any local formal holomorphic embedding between pieces of $S_{p,q}$ and $S_{p',q'}$ is equivalent with one of the following two classes of equivalence
+The Classification Problem, for proper holomorphic mappings\cite{Far},\cite{huang1},\cite{HJ} between unit balls in Complex Spaces, is reduced to the study of CR mappings between hyperquadrics (see \cite{BH},\cite{BEH},\cite{LP2}).
+More generally, the Classification Problem for C.-R. Mappings, between Shilov Boundaries of Bounded Symmetric Domains of First Type, is also very interesting.
+It has been studied by Kim-Zaitsev\cite{kz} using the moving frames method of Cartan.
+Given $q<p$, $q'<p'$ such that $p'-q'<2\left(p-q\right)$ and $p-q>1$, they\cite{kz} proved that, up to compositions with suitable automorphisms of Bounded Symmetric Domains of First Type denoted by $D_{p,q}$ and $D_{p',q'}$, any Smooth C.-R. Embedding, between (small open pieces of) their Shilov Boundaries denoted by $S_{p,q}$ and $S_{p',q'}$, is equivalent to the geodesical emebdding.